Hepatitis C: Fibroscan and liver biopsy

 About 1 in every 1000 people who have a liver biopsy could die from it.
 So yes, there are risks with a liver biopsy but these risks need to be balanced against the benefits of more precise knowledge of what is happening in the liver.

 Liver biopsies are not recommended lightly.
 Because of the relatively low, but none the less real risk associated, the final decision to proceed with biopsy should be made by the individual person.

 How does my doctor make sense of my liver results?

 Our booklet Two Hep C Questions: What will happen to me?
 Should I go on treatment? explains in more detail how a doctor interprets your liver results.
 He or she may then suggest hep C treatment or other options.

 Liver biopsy no longer a general requirement for treatment

-From 1 April 2006, a biopsy examination has not been a mandatory pre-treatment test for people wanting to access government subsidised hep C antiviral treatment.
+For more than 10 years (from 1 April 2006) a liver biopsy has not been a mandatory pretreatment test for people wanting to access government subsidised hepatitis C treatment.

 For more information about anything in this factsheet, phone the Hepatitis Infoline on 1800 803 990 or go to www.hep.org.au

 This factsheet was developed by Hepatitis NSW.
 It was abridged with assistance of Professor Geoff McCaughan from an original article by Professor Graeme Macdonald in Hep C News – the regular newsletter of the Hepatitis Council of QLD.
 Geoff McCaughan is Director of the AW Morrow Liver Centre and Physician in Charge at the Australian National Liver Transplant Unit.
 Graeme Macdonald is a consultant gastroenterologist at the Royal Brisbane Hospital.